fred-framework/fred-elinos/README.md

 ## Generating the image

-Run `make all` to build all four projects and `make install` to write the Linux image into the sd-card.
+In the home repository dir, run `./build.sh` to build all four projects and `./burn.sh` to write the Linux image into the sd-card.

 ## Booting the ZCU102 Board